-Paiheretia te Muka Tāngata – Uniting the Threads of Whānau is a cross-agency initiative that draws on the strengths of the Whānau Ora approach to support tāne Māori and their whānau who are engaged in the Corrections system to develop their own pathways to achieve their aspirations.
+Paiheretia te Muka Tāngata – Uniting the Threads of Whānau is a cross-agency initiative which draws on the Whānau Ora approach to improve outcomes for tāne Māori and their whānau engaged in the Corrections system.

 Why is the Whānau Ora approach being used in Corrections?

 The Whānau Ora Review Report – Tipu Mātoro ki te Ao – released in February 2019, affirms this unique whānau-centred approach works and results in positive change for whānau as well as creating the conditions for the change to be sustainable.

 Paiheretia te Muka Tangata is an acknowledgement of, and response to the Corrections system not working for Māori.
 The overrepresentation of Māori in the Corrections system is longstanding and substantial.
 Māori currently make up half of the prison population, despite being only 16 per cent of the national population.

 Why is the initiative directed at those under the age of 30?

 Young Māori are significantly and persistently over-represented in the criminal-justice system, both as victims and people who offend and those under 30 are also more likely to be reconvicted and re-imprisoned.

 The initiative will be trialled at Hawke’s Bay Regional Prison and Northland Region Corrections Facility.